This document describes provides a brief introduction to working with JAX and Cloud TPU.

 Before you follow this quickstart, you must create a Google Cloud Platform

-account, install the Google Cloud Platform SDK. and configure the
+account, install the Cloud SDK. and configure the

 For more information, see Set up an account and a Cloud TPU project.

-The Google Cloud SDK contains tools and libraries for interacting with Google Cloud products and services.
-For more information, see Installing the Google Cloud SDK.
+The Cloud SDK contains tools and libraries for interacting with Google Cloud products and services.
+For more information, see Installing the Cloud SDK.

 Run the following commands to configure